 With this color picker panel open, you can click anywhere in the image (or another image).
 The program will choose the color that exactly matches the pixels in the area you click on.

 For example, clicking on the lemon gives me this lovely lemon yellow color.

 Step 3: Paint in the Color

 When the tool is ready to paint, your cursor turns into a little dot with a circle around it.
-The circle changes size depending on the size of your brush.
+The circle changes size depending on your brush size.